 Harvest whatever looks fresh and yummy, and make easy (and impressive) homemade sodas.

-A homemade take on Italian sodas has been a sleepy trend for a few years, but with lots of hip restaurants serving them this summer, it’s time to whip up a batch for your next party.
+A homemade take on Italian sodas has been a sleepy trend for a few years.
+However, with lots of hip restaurants serving them this summer, it's time to whip up a batch for another party.

 Drying Hydrangea Blooms

-Spend $5.00 or so per stem at a craft store for dried hydrangea blooms, or dry your own in about a week with no effort?
+Spend $5.00 or so per stem at a craft store for dried hydrangea blooms.
+Or, dry your own in about a week with no effort?
 Easy choice, especially when it’s just so simple.
-There are lots of techniques using everything from hairspray to glycerine, but we vote for this natural take from Garden Therapy.
+There are lots of techniques using everything from hairspray to glycerine.
+Although, we vote for this natural take from Garden Therapy.

 Step Two: Remove leaves and put stem in a vase with an inch or two of water.
 Place in a cool area, away from direct sunlight.